how-toFebruary 1, 2025by Carmanji· 5 min read

 • Maximum power output: 47 kW (63 horsepower)

-Within these constraints, Japanese manufacturers have built an astonishing variety of vehicles: sedans, sports cars, vans, and — most relevant to US buyers — trucks.
-The kei truck (also called a "mini truck" or "keitora" in Japanese) maximizes utility within the tiny footprint by using a cab-over-engine design that pushes the cabin as far forward as possible, leaving the maximum possible space for the bed.
+Within these constraints, Japanese manufacturers have built an astonishing variety of vehicles: sedans, vans, two seat roadsters like the Honda Beat and Suzuki Cappuccino, gullwing sports cars like the Autozam AZ-1, modern mid engine roadsters like the Honda S660, supercharged hot hatches like the Subaru Vivio RX-R, and even single seat micro trucks like the Daihatsu Midget II.
+Most relevant to US buyers, though, are the trucks.
+The kei truck (also called a "mini truck" or "keitora" in Japanese) maximizes utility within the tiny footprint by using a cab over engine design that pushes the cabin as far forward as possible, leaving the maximum possible space for the bed.

 What Makes Kei Trucks Special

-Four-wheel drive.
+Four wheel drive.
 Most kei trucks imported to the US are 4WD models with selectable low range.
-Combined with their light curb weight (typically 1,500-1,800 lbs), this makes them surprisingly capable off-road.
+Combined with their light curb weight (typically 1,500-1,800 lbs), this makes them surprisingly capable off road.
+The Drive and other automotive outlets have covered the off road capability of these trucks extensively.

 Affordability.
 Imported kei trucks typically cost $5,000-$15,000 depending on age, condition, and configuration.
-That is a fraction of the cost of a new UTV, side-by-side, or full-size truck.
+You can browse current inventory on Duncan Imports or Minitrucks.net to see the range.
+That is a fraction of the cost of a new UTV, side by side, or full size truck.
+If you need to spread out the cost, our financing guide covers the options that actually work.

 The Big Five: Kei Truck Manufacturers